TheButlah/ovr_overlay/README.md

 Unfortunately, that crate is missing all of the overlay functionality, and since I'm really just focused on overlays right now, I need an alternative.

+## SemVer
+We make no SemVer guarantees until we reach version 0.1.0 or greater.
+Until then, everything and anything may change in a breaking way.

 ## Building
 We vendor the `OpenVR` library as a git submodule.
 So either clone with `--recursive` or run `git submodule update --init` after cloning.